 Over coffee one day back in 2006 my friend Margaret Taylor and I were discussing the great lack of homeschooling material written for homeschooling in Australia.
 Many of the living books, with Australian content, that we wanted to use and recommend to friends, were out of print.
 We decided somebody needed to do something about it, and we decided it might as well be us.
 Our first project was the Downunder Copywork Series.
 We then organised a republication of The Wonderland of Nature and wrote The Wonderland of Nature Journal and Nature Journaling with Kids.
 What started as an afternoon tea hobby quickly expanded into Homeschooling Downunder, which I (Michelle) now run with the assistance of Ken my husband and our four children.

-Homeschooling Downunder is the combination of our homeschooling publishing business Downunder Literature and this website.
+Homeschooling Downunder is the combination of our homeschooling publishing business and this homeschooling advice website.
 Our desire is to provide homeschooling families with quality homeschooling resources.
 While many of our products have a "downunder flavour", some have universal appeal.

 We are a Christian family and our products support a Christian homeschooling education, but our resources are basically secular in nature.
 You will find reference to God in our literature in context with our Christian heritage as a nation and you will also find some references to the theory of evolution in The Wonderland of Nature.
 You as the teacher can choose how these ideas are presented to your student.